sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 }
 {% endhighlight %}

-The "Device" class connects to TestObject using your TestObject username and password, then gets a list of the available devices, after that it determines which platform will be used.
+The Device class connects to TestObject using your TestObject username and password, then gets a list of the available devices, after that it determines which platform will be used.

 {% highlight java %}
 public class Device {